RTeeen/Instructions-Markdown-/1)linuxVM.md

 Now your Windows is setup and ready to take in your new Linux OS as Sub-system running along with the Windows.

-To download your Linux distribution navigate to [Microsoft Store](https://aka.ms/wslstore) and search for your desired Linux.
+To download your Linux distribution navigate to [Microsoft Store](https://aka.ms/wslstore) and search for your desired Linux .
 I will be using Ubuntu in this example.

 Here is a list of supported Linux systems: